 4 large eggs

-In medium heatproof bowl or top of double boiler, whisk together juice, zest, sugar, salt and eggs.
+In top of double-boiler, whisk together juice, zest, sugar and salt.
+Add eggs.
+Whisk to combine.

-Place over medium pan of simmering water.
-Stir with whisk 5 minutes, or until thickened and opaque, but do not allow curd to boil.
-Look for signs of doneness: Temperature should reach 160F (71C).
-Curd should be thick enough to coat back of spoon and running your finger through it should leave a clear path.
+Place over simmering water.
+Stir often, then constantly with whisk 5 minutes, or until thickened and opaque, but do not boil.
+Look for signs of doneness: Temperature should reach 170F (76C).
+Curd should be thick but pourable.
+It should coat back of spoon and running your finger through it should leave a clear trail.

-Remove bowl from heat.
-Whisk in butter one piece at a time, until melted.
+Remove from heat.
+Whisk in butter quickly, until melted. .

 - You can double the recipe.